Atry/lift-tutorial/autograd.rst

             [ [0.35891648, 0.408666186],
               [0.511301270, 0.561370121]]))

-As you can see, just simple formulas and optimization with gradient based method, no layers are required.
+As you see, just simple formulas and optimization with gradient based method, no layers are required.